iherman/rdfjs-c14n/README.md

     // "normalized" is a dataset of quads with "canonical" blank node labels
     // per the specification.
-    const normalized: Quads = (await rdfc10.c14n(input)).canonicalized_dataset;
+    // Alternatively, "input" could also be a string for a Turtle/TriG document const normalized: Quads = (await rdfc10.c14n(input)).canonicalized_dataset;

-    // If you care only of the N-Quads results only, you can make it simpler const normalized_N_Quads: string = (await rdfc10.c14n(input)).canonical_form;
+    // If you care only of the N-Quads results, you can make it simpler const normalized_N_Quads: string = (await rdfc10.c14n(input)).canonical_form;

     // Or even simpler, using a shortcut: